charlesdaniels/toolchest/doc/packaging.rst

 * net.cdaniels.toolchest.indev - packages which are in development
 * net.cdaniels.toolchest.legacy - packages which are out of date and either don't install, or install but don't work.
+These packages are maintained for historical purpose, and are not supported in any way.
+Some may work, so may not.
+Use them at your peril.
 * net.cdaniels.toolchest.pycoreutil - packages which would be part of the coreutils if they did not depend on python.
 * net.cdaniels.toolchest.python - python libraries
-* net.cdaniels.toolchest.testing - packages which test the toolchest,
+* net.cdaniels.toolchest.testing - packages which test the toolchest, including
-  including example and demo packages
+  example and demo packages
 * net.cdaniels.toolchest.tools - assorted tools and utilities
 * net.cdaniels.toolchest.ports - programs which were written by other people

 You may install additional repositories by placing an appropriately structured directory tree in the packages/ directory, and you may uninstall a repository by moving it out of the packages/ directory.
 A standalone tool to do this will